cschellberg/generic-processor/README.md

 3. change the values in the file in the helm-charts/prometheus directory, my-prometheus-values.yaml if necessary
 4. kubectl create namespace monitoring
 5. cd to the helm-charts directory
-6. helm install prometheus prometheus-community/prometheus   --namespace monitoring   -f prometheus-values.yaml
+6. helm install prometheus prometheus-community/prometheus  -f prometheus-values.yaml

 # Installing Grafana

 1. helm repo add grafana https://grafana.github.io/helm-charts
 2. helm repo update
-3. helm install grafana grafana/grafana --namespace default --set service.type=NodePort --set adminPassword='a password!'
+3. helm install grafana grafana/grafana --set adminPassword='a password!'

+# Installing the Generic Processor

+1. Do a gradle clean, gradle shadow jar
+2. docker build . -t generic-processor:0.0.1
+3. cd to helm-charts/generic-processor
+4. helm install generic-processor .

 # Configuration
   To configure a transaction engine to service a given client create a yaml file in the resources/routes directory